rknell/cordova-media-generator/README.md

 CLI Utility that generates Cordova / Phonegap image assets required for app store submission, icons, and splash screens.
 It requires your logo to have a solid background colour but does not distort or lose any image content so everything is at the maximum size without loss.

-## New in v0.2.0 - Support for different source images for icon, splash and custom assets.
+## New in v0.3.0 - Support for screenshots courtesy of PhantomJS

 Usage: